 Final award eligibility will be determined by the following factors:

-An undergraduate resident student who meets the priority aid requirements will recieve a sum of Federal Pell and other grants according to his EFC.
+An undergraduate resident student who meets the priority aid requirements will recieve a sum of Federal Pell and other grants according to her EFC.
 The proceeding chart illustrates the EFC tiers and their respective grant distributions.

 Students who do not qualify for priority aid will receive packages containing loans and federal entitlements.
 Pell grants will be awarded as usual, but other state and institutional grants are not awarded.
 Pell grant amounts are illustrated as the black areas in the above graphs.